-In step 5 above, you either specified that the memory nodes would be set up in a default manner that is optimal for performance or selected specific nodes and cpusets yourself.
+In step 5 above in "Interactive Mode" on page 113, you either specified that the memory nodes would be set up in a default manner that is optimal for performance or selected specific nodes and cpusets yourself.

-• Redirects interrupts from user specification.
+Redirects interrupts from user specification.
 The proper mask values are echoed in to /proc/irq/interrupt/smp\affinity.
 For more information, see "Redirect Interrupts" on page 48.